Hassan, Robert. Uncontained: Digital Disconnection and the Experience of Time. Grattan Street Press, 2019.

 - Tonks, Ann.
 The A to Z of Arts Management

-- Caldwell, G. Reflections of a Temporary Self: New & Selected Poems
+- Caldwell, Grant.
+Reflections of a Temporary Self: New & Selected Poems, Collective Effort Press, 2015

-- De Beukelaer, C. Developing Cultural Industries: Learning from the Palimpsest of Practice
+- De Beukelaer, Christiaan.
+Developing Cultural Industries: Learning from the Palimpsest of Practice, European Cultural Foundation, 2015

 - Guy, Roberts C. Composite Realities: The Art of Photographic Manipulation in Asia